 Our little one was so excited, so we tried the first pool we saw, the one directly ahead of the women’s shower and changing area.
 It’s also right beside their Korean restaurant.

-This one is a normal kind of pool, and it’s great that they lend those lifesaver donuts out, just ask one of the staff.
+This one is a normal kind of pool, and it’s great that they lend those lifesaver donuts out, just ask for one from the staff.

-This pool is too close to the live band area though, in my opinion.
+This pool is too close to the live band area though.
 The band was more like loud videoke, and it can be bothersome if you have young kids with you or if you just want to relax.

 Other swimming pools

 Majority of the kids and other guests were right here, but the pool was big enough for everyone.
 I also loved the water’s warm temperature, it was very inviting.